 Trip available on: 1 January 2017 31 December 2017

 All clients will have their own camps – they are pretty much all of the same standard.
 They are generally stone under thatch with bathrooms en suite – just different designs with different views.
 Additional animals can be added to this safari on request.

 Trip available on: 1 April 2017 30 November 2017

-Today, Bubye Valley Conservancy is among the premier hunting destinations in Africa, with over 30 species, including the Big Five.
-Herds of buffalo, zebra, wildebeest and impala roam the area, as well as a healthy population of lion.
-This 12 hunting days trip includes 1x Non-trophy Buffalo and 1x trophy Nyala plus arrival and departure days.
-Other species can be added as per price list.
+The 15 hunting day package includes 1x Non-trophy Buffalo and 1x Leopard, plus arrival and departure days on Bubye Valley in Zimbabwe.
+Plains Game species can be added from the trophy list.
 Brent Hein Safaris operates to strict quotas and please ensure at the time of booking your safari that the specific species you wish to hunt are available.
 Hunts available between Sept 1-18 and from 1st October onward.
 Please inquire for available dates.

 Trip available on: 1 September 2017 31 December 2017

 Interested in this destination?
 Create a subscription for Zimbabwe to get offers right to your inbox